meyermt/github-issues-viewer/README.md

-# mpcs51030-2017-summer-assignment-5-meyermt
+# GitHub Issues Viewer
-mpcs51030-2017-summer-assignment-5-meyermt created by GitHub Classroom
+App for viewing issues in a GitHub repo.

 ## Overview